tsmean/docker-tutorial/README.md

 - 3_docker-services
 - 4_docker-swarm-and-stack

-All of those folders are independently runnable.
+All of those folders are independently runnable and have their own README's.

 Now... have fun with docker!